rfelixallen/ruby_rogue/README.md

 win.rb - This was to test working with subwindows. move.rb - This was to test initializing the player and moving it on screen. terrain.rb - This was to explore different terrain generation methods.

+4/11/15 - I discovered that the curses library I have been using is inadequate.
+Specifically, I want the window to follow the player, and this is done in ncurses using a method called mvderwin.
+This function is missing in curses, and so I'm switching to a ncurses based library.
+The new gem is installed by: gem install ncurses-ruby